Stimulus check 3 for $2,000? Here's exactly how much a third payment could bring you

 From the very beginning, proposals for how much stimulus check money a person should receive -- and who exactly would be qualified to get the stimulus payment -- have been all over the map.
 Lawmakers settled on $1,200 per eligible adult for the first payment and a maximum of $600 for the second stimulus check.
 A last-minute push by President Donald Trump -- who now faces possible impeachment -- focused the conversation on a $2,000 per person upper limit.

-Although not a new proposal by far, Trump's insistence on the $2,000 stimulus check figure has given a toehold to Democratic supporters across the board.
+Although not a new proposal by far, Trump's insistence on the $2,000 stimulus check figure has given a toehold to Democratic supporters across the board for another follow-up stimulus check to help Americans and jumpstart the economy.
 It even had the support of a Republican outlier, Sen. Josh Hawley, who is now roundly criticized for his role in seeming to condone the Jan.
 6 insurrection at Capitol Hill that left five dead.

-"We need more direct relief flowing to families...including finishing the job of getting people that $2,00 of relief in direct payment. $600 is simply not enough," President-elect Joe Biden said Friday.
+"We need more direct relief flowing to families...including finishing the job of getting people that $2,000 of relief in a direct payment. $600 is simply not enough," President-elect Joe Biden said Friday.

-Backed by a Congress narrowly led by Democrats, Biden will almost certainly attempt to use his presidential influence to help steer Congress into approving a $2,000 third stimulus check.
+Backed by a Congress narrowly led by Democrats, Biden will almost certainly attempt to use his presidential influence to help steer Congress into approving a $2,000 third stimulus check as part of a new stimulus bill that could cost "trillions of dollars."
 In anticipation of that conversation, we'll help you calculate your household's total now, compare the upper limits in a $600 versus $2,000 check and explain how more people could qualify in the third round.

 Stimulus calculator: How much you'd get with a $2,000 check